-Asthma attacks most often start when something bothers the airways.
-These things are called triggers.
+Asthma attacks usually start when something bothers the airways.
+These things are called "triggers".
 Every child's triggers are different.
 Try to reduce your child's triggers as much as possible.
 Some common triggers and tips to help avoid them are:

 - Smoke from cigarettes, pipes, cigars, e-cigarettes, grills, fireplaces and burning wood.
-Do not allow anyone to smoke near your child or in your house or car even when your child is not there. - Colds, the flu, and sinus and ear infections.
-Make sure your child gets the flu vaccine (shot) each year.
-Cleaning your hands well with soap and water or an alcohol-based gel or foam is the best way to help prevent colds and infections. - Strong smells from sprays, perfumes, cleaning products and other things.
+Do not allow anyone to smoke near your child or in your house or car even when your child is not there. - Colds, flu and sinus and ear infections.
+Make sure your child gets the flu vaccine each year.
+Cleaning your hands well with soap and water or an alcohol-based gel or foam is the best way to help prevent colds and infections. - Strong odors from sprays, perfumes, cleaning products and other things.
 Do not spray these items when your child is in the room. - Air pollution.
 Spend less time outside when the smog level is high, especially on hot summer days. - Exercise or sports.
-Your child may need to take asthma medicine before exercise or sports.
-Being active is still important.
-Talk with the doctor about how to help avoid asthma attacks with activity. - Allergens, such as dust, pollen, mold, insect droppings and animals with fur or feathers.
-Keep your home clean and bug-free.
+Your child may need to take asthma medicine before being active, though being active is still important.
+Talk with your doctor about how to help avoid asthma attacks with activity. - Allergens, such as dust, pollen, mold, insect droppings and animals with fur or feathers.
+Keep your home clean and free of pests.
 Your child may or may not have allergies to these.
-Talk with your doctor about this. - Strong feelings, such as being mad or very excited.
-Your child cannot avoid these feelings, but it is important to know they can trigger an asthma attack. - Weather, such as rain, wind, cold temperatures or sudden changes.
-Have your child wear a scarf over their mouth and nose on cold, dry days.
+Talk with your doctor about this. - Strong emotions, such as anger or excitement.
+Your child cannot avoid these emotions, but be aware that they can trigger an asthma attack. - Weather, such as rain, wind, cold temperatures or sudden changes.
+Have your child wear a scarf over his mouth and nose on cold, dry days.